Judge rules that Oregon virus restrictions are invalid

 Baker County Circuit Judge Matthew Shirtcliff issued his opinion in response to a lawsuit filed earlier this month by 10 churches around Oregon that argued the state's social-distancing directives were unconstitutional.

-Brown said she would immediately seek an emergency review by the Oregon Supreme Court.
-Her attorneys asked the judge to stay his ruling until the high court could review the case, but he declined.
+Brown filed paperwork within hours seeking an emergency review by the Oregon Supreme Court and a hold on the ruling until the high court could take it up.
+Her attorneys had asked the judge to stay his ruling until that time, but he declined.

+In a statement, Brown said: “The science behind these executive orders hasn’t changed one bit.
+Ongoing physical distancing, staying home as much as possible, and wearing face coverings will save lives across Oregon."

+Scott Erickson, chief pastor of one of the churches behind the lawsuit, is waiting to see what the Supreme Court does before making any move to open the doors.
+Currently, his Peoples Church in Salem, Oregon, has drive-in church, with worshippers tuning in service on their radios from the parking lot, and livestreaming.

 In a seven-page opinion, Shirtcliff wrote that the damage to Oregonians and their livelihood was greater than the dangers presented by the coronavirus.
 He also noted that other businesses deemed essential, such as grocery stores, had been allowed to remain open even with large numbers of people present and have relied on masks, social distancing and other measures to protect the public.